Hungarians have experienced many changes in the past decades

 SOS Children's Villages in Hungary

-Care in families: Children who have lost parental care can find a loving home in SOS families, where brothers and sisters can grow up together.
-Some children are cared for by SOS foster families, in homes that are integrated into the community.
-All families are selected and trained by SOS Children's Villages and we provide continuous social and emotional support.
-We also provide short-term care for children in crisis situations.
+Care in families: Children who have lost parental care can find a loving home in SOS foster families, where brothers and sisters can grow up together.
+All foster families are selected and trained by SOS Children's Villages and we provide continuous social and emotional support

 Support for young people: SOS Children's Villages also provides guidance and support for young people until they are able to live independently.